-Sixth Form Curriculum Statement 2018
+Sixth Form Curriculum Statement 2022

 Sexey’s Sixth Form offers post-16 provision for students progressing from Sexey’s own Year 11, those choosing to join us from local 11-16 providers and those who wish to board from further afield.

-There is a renewed focus on assessment and feedback at Sexey’s and there are protocols for assessment, marking of literacy and extended writing.
+There is a continued focus on assessment and feedback at Sexey’s and there are protocols for assessment, marking of literacy and extended writing.
 At all times the focus is on supporting students to make the next steps to improve their learning.
 Student progress reviews occur five times a year and the data is analysed through Sisra and Alps.

 Students with extra educational need